yoda66/MAAS/docs/docker-runner01.md

-# Malware As A Service (MAAS)

-## How to create a Gitlab Runner in a Docker Container
+## Creating a Gitlab Runner in a Docker Container

 I found it very effective to execute GitLab runner inside a Docker container.
 Having said this, one of the challenges to solve is that GitLab requires a unique token